Criminal Justice Equivalency of Training Program

 House Bill 3 offers a reimbursement program through the Florida Department of Economic Opportunity which will pay for up to $1,000 of equivalency training costs for certified law enforcement officers who relocate to Florida or members of the special operations forces who become full-time law enforcement officers in Florida.

-Valencia’s Equivalency of Training Academy (EOT) is for out-of-state officers, federal officers, special operations forces, and previously certified Florida officers with a four year or more break-in-service pursuant to section 943.131(2a), Florida Statutes and Rule 11B-35.009(3) or (4), Florida Administrative Code.
-The EOT Academy allows a former officer to be exempt from having to complete the full basic recruit academy and qualifies the officer to sit for the Florida State Officer Certification Examination (SOCE).
+The Valencia College Equivalency of Training Academy (EOT) is for out-of-state officers, federal officers, special operations forces, and previously certified Florida officers with a four-year or more break-in-service according to section 943.131(2a), Florida Statutes and Rule 11B-35.009(3) or (4), Florida Administrative Code.
+The EOT Academy allows a former officer to be exempt from having to complete the full basic recruit academy.
+It qualifies the officer to sit for the Florida State Officer Certification Examination (SOCE).

-You may be eligible for an exemption from the full basic training requirements if you were an officer in another state or with the federal government and meet the following requirements:
+You may be eligible for an exemption from the full basic training requirements if you were an officer in another state or with the federal government and meet the following criteria:

 • You were previously certified in Florida.